The Black History of Ron Simmons and Ron Burns: Thabiti Anyabwile Advocates for Bernie Sanders

 Burns may be saved but he clearly still holds to some kind of black nationalist identify.
 This is evident in one of his latest conversations on Twitter.
 Recently, he was asked who he thought would be a good candidate for the African American vote.
 His reply, “Bernie Sanders….presuming their interests and needs.”
 For Burns, Bernie Sanders’ socialist platform is best for black people.
 Furthermore, the answer to his question presumes that one candidate is better for one race of Americans than another.

-Apparently the slaughter of innocent lives isn’t a priority of African Americans “interests and needs,” according to Burns.
+Apparently, the slaughter of innocent lives isn’t a priority for African Americans “interests and needs,” according to Burns.
 In a later tweet, he said,

 Yet, the racist #blacklivesmatter movement, riddled with anti-Christian sentiment, racism, and even gay activism, seems to be on his primary agenda.
 Interestingly enough, some of the Evangelical Intelligentsia (EI) have even called him out on his remarks.
 Joe Carter and Denny Burk had the following responses to Ron Burns.